 The Exchange Office will send you an invitation for this meeting.

-If you are selected for an exchange in the first semester of 2015-2016, you will be invited for the pre departure meeting in June 2015.
+If you are selected for an exchange in the first semester of 2018-2019, you will be invited to the meeting in the spring of 2018.

-If you are selected for an exchange in the second semester of 2015-2016, you will be invited to the meeting in November 2015.
+If you are selected for an exchange in the second semester of 2018-2019, you will be invited for the pre departure meeting in the fall of 2018.

 - Visa: depending on the nationality of the student, a visa to be able to study in the exchange country is needed.
 Students need to inform themselves in time at the embassy of the country where they are going about the requirements.